AI problem awareness grew in 2020, but 46% still “not aware at all” of problems with artificial intelligence

 As you can see from the chart, females as a group saw more risk from AI than males.
 For me, those 2017 findings about AI risk perception were a very hopeful sign, one that has since been reinforced by the number of female AI experts that have been vocal awareness raisers on a range of AI issues in 2020, especially non-white female experts (also see: 100 Brilliant Women in AI Ethics and Black women in AI).
 It is my sincere hope that AI will be the first digital technology to be deeply questioned before it is fully deployed.

 If you’ve read what I have written elsewhere about successive waves of digital technology failure and the lack of awareness of their implications for AI, you know I have been very pessimistic about way things have gone over the last few decades.
 Here’s hoping that the female voices questioning the pace of AI adoption are heeded in 2021 and the white male effect averted.

 Let me close this article by saying how pleased I am that more people seem to be are aware of AI problems now than they were a year ago.
 I thank you for reading this far and hope you found it worth your time.

 Want to help?
 I left my day job to produce truly independent research that is free of corporate bias and freely available to all.
-If you found this Medium article interesting and/or helpful, please take a moment to clap and share it
+If you found this Medium article interesting and/or helpful, please take a moment to clap it and share it on social media.

-Also, a cup of coffee would help me continue my vendor- and institution-neutral research work, and be very much appreciated.
+Also, a cup of coffee would help me continue my independent research and support several worthy causes.